Uncus dzaugisi: Affinity

-It was suggested that Uncus was a member of Ecdysozoa, with possible relations to nematoids.
+Hughes and colleagues argue that Uncus was a member of Ecdysozoa, with possible relations to nematoids.
 This is supported by the sturdy membrane around the organism, which is possible evidence of an early cuticle.
-The overall morphology of the body lines up with both extant and fossil nematodes, especially ones that shallowly burrow within substrates.
-Even the hooked and rigid nature of the trace fossils are akin to the postmortem positions of modern nematodes.
+The overall morphology is consistent with both extant and fossil nematodes, especially ones that shallowly burrow within substrates.
+The hooked and rigid nature of the trace fossils are akin to the postmortem positions of modern nematodes.
 Alongside this, the differing widths of the trace fossils Multina, attributed to Uncus, bear resemblance to the locomotion of nematodes, which contract their muscles longitudinally to move along.
 However, a stylet or esophagus have not been preserved in any known specimens, which makes its assignment to Nematoida still contentious.

-Ecdysozoans are not the only animals with a similar morphology to Uncus; three phyla within Spiralia—Annelida, Nemertea and Platyhelminthes (flatworms)—have members with a similar form.
+Other animal phyla, namely Annelida, Nemertea and Platyhelminthes (flatworms), have members with a similar form to Uncus.
 Despite the superficial similarity, Uncus has several distinguishing traits that makes affinity with these phyla unlikely.
 Annelids, more specifically Sipuncula and Echiura, rarely reach the sizes seen in Uncus.
 Uncus specimens also lack the defining feature of these clades, an introvert (proboscis-like structure).
-In Nemertea and flatworms, members are usually quite flat, whilst the deep imprints of Uncus suggest it was relatively girthy.
+Nemerteans and flatworms are usually quite flat, whilst the deep imprints of Uncus suggest it was relatively girthy.
 The suggested contracting locomotion of Uncus also differs greatly from the smooth, gliding, locomotion seen in flatworms.

+Alexander Liu argues that an affinity with Ecdysozoa is not certain, however, mainly due to the lack of any notable features that would firmly assign it to the clade.
+The fossil preservation methods of the Ediacaran also make it difficult to be certain that the fossils accurately represent the anatomy of an organism.
+The link between Uncus and its supposed trace fossils is also not definitive.
+Despite this, Liu still consideres Uncus to match expectations of a fossil nematoid in a sandstone substrate, and that it is still the best candidate for an Ediacaran ecdysozoan.

 Many molecular clocks have estimated the origin of Ecdysozoa in the Ediacaran.
 If Uncus is indeed an ecdysozoan, it would be the first known Ediacaran example and would bridge the gap between the molecular clock estimates and the fossil record of Ecdysozoa, as well as the gap in the fossil record between the early bilaterians of the Ediacaran and the ecdysozoans like arthropods and priapulids otherwise first known from the Cambrian.